ukaea/bom_analysis/docs/source/Defining_a_Bill_of_Materials.rst

 See the :obj:`bom_analysis.bom.Assembly.to_dict` for docstrings.

-`A worked example of using the Importing and Exporting can be found here <https://git.ccfe.ac.uk/step/invesselcomponents/outboardblanket/bom_analysis/-/blob/development/examples/example_1%20-%20Loading_a_Bill_of_Materials.ipynb>`__
+`A worked example of using the Importing and Exporting can be found here <https://github.com/ukaea/bom_analysis/blob/main/examples/example_1%20-%20Loading_a_Bill_of_Materials.ipynb>`__

 --------------------
 Parsing Skeleton
 --------------------
-.. automodule:: bom_analysis.parsers.SkeletonParser
+Parsing a skeleton is a way of building a skeleton without building the bill of materials.
+It can help speed up the creation of new BOM but, as it parsers a number of files, operates mostly with .json and is therefore not object orientated.

+The skeleton can be parsed from a a config and setting dictionary which contains all the information needed.
+The config dictionary can also be read into the Configuration class.

+The parsers can be found in the parser.py section of BOM analysis.

 See the :obj:`bom_analysis.parsers.SkeletonParser` for docstrings.

-`A worked example of using the Parsing can be found here <https://git.ccfe.ac.uk/step/invesselcomponents/outboardblanket/bom_analysis/-/blob/development/examples/example_2%20-%20Creating%20a%20Skeleton%20from%20Scratch.ipynb>`__
+`A worked example of using the Parsing can be found here <https://github.com/ukaea/bom_analysis/blob/main/examples/extra_example_0%20-%20Creating_a_Skeleton_from_Dictionaries.ipynb>`__

 -------------------
 Plotting Hierarchy